Influencer Whitelisting

 2. Whitelisting vs. boosting vs. dark posts: the real differences

-3. Why brands are doubling down on whitelisted creator ads
+3. Why brands are doubling down on influencer whitelisting

-4. How to qualify the right creators for whitelisting
+4. How to qualify the right creators for influencer whitelisting

 6. Ad formats, copy angles, and audience targeting that win

-8. Common whitelisting mistakes and how to avoid them
+8. Common influencer whitelisting mistakes and how to avoid them

-9. Running whitelisting at scale without the chaos
+9. Running influencer whitelisting at scale without the chaos

+Influencer whitelisting is the single highest-ROI tactic in modern creator marketing, and yet most brands either misunderstand it or run it badly.
 Organic influencer content peaks at 48 hours and then disappears into the feed.
-Whitelisted creator ads keep working for weeks, reach audiences the creator never could, and outperform brand-direct creatives by a wide margin, because they don’t look like ads.
+Influencer whitelisting keeps that creative working for weeks, reaches audiences the creator never could on their own, and outperforms brand-direct creatives by a wide margin because the ads do not look like ads.

 2.7x Higher CTR vs brand-direct creative